The Hub

 Seven priorities were identified, in addition to networking and seed funding opportunities.
 The priorities form the focus of a program of continuing WHRTN webinars.

-Several barriers to education opportunities were identified: lack of time and funding for training, and training perceived as a low priority for employers.
 To mitigate the barriers, webinars are scheduled at family-friendly dates and times, and are later uploaded to WHRTN’s YouTube channel.

 -